 How do you do that?

-You’re going to need a therapist or counselor.
+You’re going to need a therapist.
 The first thing you want to do is get to the root of your bad attitude.
 Why do you have these negative qualities in the first place?
 What can be done to heal those wounds or resolve those traumas that are affecting your behavior today?
 That is the key to unlocking the whole puzzle.

 There are many pieces of advice out there about fixing a bad attitude, but most of them are just a bandage over a deep wound.
 Yes, you can try things like thinking positively or finding empathy, but if you don’t resolve the trauma or mental illness causing them, you’ll eventually fall back into those old patterns because they aren’t actually fixed.